Delhi Institute of Technology & Management

-Delhi Institute of Technology & Management (DITM) is a private college affiliated with Guru Gobind Singh Indraprastha University and located in Ganaur, Haryana.
+Delhi Institute of Technology & Management (DITM) is a private college affiliated with Maharishi dayanand University and located in Ganaur, Haryana.
 Admission to DITM in engineering degree programmes is through the Common Entrance Test (CET) conducted by Guru Gobind Singh Indraprastha University.
 DITM is recognised as private unaided institution by AICTE.
 The institute runs different courses in engineering, business studies and computer education.